Strong economy, discounts boost automakers U.S. March sales

 When issuing a March sales forecast last week, industry consultants J.D.
 Power and LMC Automotive said industry wide discounts in the first half of the month were at 10.3 percent.

-Charlie Chesbrough, senior economist at Cox Automotive said the impact of the recent U.S. tax overhaul tax “may now be kicking in and lifting the market above previous expectations.”
+Charlie Chesbrough, senior economist at Cox Automotive, said the impact of the recent U.S. tax overhaul tax “may now be kicking in and lifting the market above previous expectations.”

 “Our expectation is that more interest rate increases will occur in 2018 and the resulting higher monthly payments will, eventually, slow the current pace,” he said.